-These Vegan Vanilla Protein Pancakes are a perfect post-workout breakfast as they are so filling and fuel your body with the energy and nutrients it needs.
+This Vegan Vanilla Protein Pancake recipe makes a perfect post-workout breakfast as they are so filling and fuel your body with the energy and nutrients it needs.
 Each serving (3 pancakes) have 10g of protein plus an extra 4g if you top it with some Alpro Coconut yogurt!

 I use FreeSoul’s Vegan Vanilla protein powder which tastes amazing (it reminds me of Nesquik!) and also fortified with loads of nutrients and vitamins such as Vitamin B12, Folic Acid and Calcium which female vegans are often deficient in!
 You can find out more information about FreeSoul’s Protein Blend on their website here.